Gusarich/housify/ROADMAP.md

 -   [x] AST resolver with type checking
 -   [x] Generator for the JSON output
 -   [x] Constant evaluation in simple cases
--   [ ] All actions, conditions, events, and functions from Hypixel Housing
+-   [ ] Necessary actions, conditions, events, and functions from Hypixel Housing
 -   [x] Minimal tests for all parts of the compiler

 ### Command Line Interface